 North Idaho College employs a decentralized advising model, with every degree-seeking student assigned at least one advisor aligned with the student's program of study.
-Professional advisors are located in Advising Services, TRiO, Veteran & Military Family Services, American Indian Student Support, and the Office for Advanced Opportunities (for high school students earning dual credit at NIC).
+Professional advisors are located in Advising Services, TRiO, Veteran & Military Family Services, American Indian Student Support, and the Dual Credit Office.
 Professional advisors are also located in career technical education.
 Full-time faculty are assigned advisees in their programs of expertise.

-Advising is offered at the Sandpoint outreach center by faculty advisors and an outreach/dual credit professional advisor.
+Advising is offered at the Sandpoint campus by faculty advisors and an outreach/dual credit professional advisor.
 Together, the college's professional and faculty advisors support students pursuing the full range of GED, career and technical education, and academic/transfer programs offered by NIC.